 - Removing dead, diseased and infected tissue allows healthy tissue to heal.

-- Eliminate conditions for bacterial overgrowth and other disease processes that could lead to pain, sepsis, and eventually, amputation.
+- Eliminates conditions for bacterial overgrowth and other disease processes that could lead to pain, sepsis, and eventually, amputation.